top of page

 Training to Become a USAF Special Warfare Operator: CCT, PJ, SR, or TACP

 When you step into the world of U.S. Air Force Special Warfare, you’re choosing one of the most physically and mentally demanding pipelines in the military.
-Whether your goal is to become a Combat Controller (CCT), Pararescueman (PJ), Special Reconnaissance (SR) operator, or Tactical Air Control Party (TACP) specialist, the preparation requires discipline, resilience, and a program designed to meet the exact demands of your chosen career field.
+Whether your goal is to become a Combat Controller (CCT), Pararescueman (PJ), Special Reconnaissance (SR) operator, or Tactical Air Control Party (TACP) specialist, preparation requires discipline, resilience, and a program designed to meet the exact demands of your chosen career field.

-At 18A Fitness, you don’t just get a workout plan—you get first-hand expertise from Kevin Edgerton, former Head Strength and Conditioning Coach for the USAF Special Warfare Training Wing.
+At 18A Fitness, you don’t just get a workout plan—you gain first-hand expertise from Kevin Edgerton, the former Head Strength and Conditioning Coach for the USAF Special Warfare Training Wing.
 Kevin built, designed, and implemented training protocols that enhanced the selection rate of every Air Force Assessment and Selection Course (AFAC).
 The same science-driven, battle-tested systems are now available to you.

 Understanding the AFACs: Four Paths, One Mission